Jplee0202/Auto-Corrector/README.md

 <br>
 The project is about mathematical problem identification and calculation.
 <br>
-The work can be splited into two main sub-problem: Segmentation and Indetification
+The work can be splited into two main sub-problems: Segmentation and Indetification
 <br>
-12.16
+2020.12.16
 <br>
 A digit recognizer based on BOW+SVM is implemented whose dataset is MINST from Yann lecun.